agnesmcc/capstone_project_two/proposal.md

 ## Description

 This application will be a clone of the well known website Ebay.com.
 It should provide basic functionality so that it resembles a crude version of the existing website.
 Ebay has many pages for searching, viewing, creating listings and many views for a user in their dashboard.
-This should give me lots of practie with creating components in React and managing state.
+This should give me lots of practice with creating components in React and managing state.
 Their will be many places where data is reused, so it will be important to reduce duplicatation and create helpers or hooks/context so that data is easily accessible from each component.

 ## Stack Focus